lmon/simpleAPI/readme.txt

 ## Functional Requirements
 Use HTACCESS file to handle requests
-[.]
-Handle valid requests to upload images
+[X] Handle valid requests to upload images
-[.]
-Respond with success/failure
+[X]	Respond with success/failure
 [.]
 Respond with proper UID
-[.]
-Handle valid requests for list of IDs
+[X] Handle valid requests for list of IDs
-[.]
-Respond with list of UID
+[X]	Respond with list of UID
 Rename images appropriately and store on server
 Save data to DB and ensure uniqueness, validity, security